-Best 1 Day in Madrid Itinerary: What to Do, See & Eat in 24 Hours
+1 Day in Madrid Itinerary: Best Things to Do, See & Eat

-The Spanish capital has more than enough tapas bars, leafy parks, fascinating museums, and bustling squares for weeks of exploring, but with 24 hours in Madrid, you can still get a (delicious) taste of what this grand city has to offer!
+The capital of Spain has more than enough tapas bars, leafy parks, fascinating museums, and bustling squares for weeks of exploring, but with 24 hours in Madrid, you can still get a (delicious) taste of what this grand city has to offer!

-This 1-day Madrid itinerary covers all of Madridโ€™s must-sees, complete with traditional pastries, tapas, wine, and even a flamenco show for a classic night out in Madrid!
+This 1-day Madrid itinerary covers Madridโ€™s must-sees, complete with traditional pastries, tapas, wine, and even a flamenco show for a classic night out in Madrid!

-After spending several days here, exploring non-stop, I’m confident that this is the ultimate guide to one day in Madrid… including where to eat (hello, tapas!) to the best places to explore.
+After spending several days in Madrid, exploring non-stop, I'm confident that this is the ultimate guide to Spain's capital – from where to eat and drink (hello, sangria!) to the best places to explore.

 1. Enjoy Breakfast at Pastelerรญa La Mallorquina